 Oil painting mediums can be used to alter the consistency, transparency, finish or drying time of the paint.
 They also extend the paint, meaning a little paint can go much further.

-There are many different types of mediums you can use with oil paint, so read on to understand the properties of each and how you can combine them with your paint to get the best results.
+There are many different types of oil paint mediums, so read on to understand the properties of each and how you can combine them with your paint to get the best results.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

-When the paint isn’t doing what you want it to, there will be a medium you can use to modify the paint to make it easier to work with.
+When the paint isn’t doing what you want it to, there will be an oil paint medium you can use to modify the paint to make it easier to work with.

 All mediums have their own unique properties—so many effects can be achieved depending on which medium you choose to mix into your paint.
 You can thicken the paint, thin the paint, give it matte or gloss finish, soften the paint, level out the brush strokes, or give your paint more body and texture.

-By becoming more informed about the specific properties of different mediums, artists can harness these properties to achieve the desired effects in their art.
+By becoming more informed about the specific properties of different oil painting mediums, artists can harness these properties to achieve the desired effects in their art.

 So if you want more predictable, consistent results and to level out the drying times of your paints, just add a little medium…